6 Takeaways From The Nevada Democratic Debate

 That, in response to a line of attack from Massachusetts Sen. Elizabeth Warren, was clearly out of step with today's Democratic Party.

 Bloomberg missed a lot of opportunities to take credit for his personal spending on political issues.
 A more practiced candidate might have pivoted to talk about the $100 million he spent in 2018 trying to elect women candidates.
-And he made no mention of the substantial sums he's spent on promoting gun control.
+And he made no mention of the substantial sums he has spent on promoting gun control.

 Bloomberg may have become the most polarizing figure in the party with this debate performance, and that's not what he wanted to accomplish.

-2. Warren was the most aggressive she's been during the campaign, but it's not clear what that accomplished
+2. Warren was the most aggressive she has been during the campaign, but it's not clear what that accomplished.

-Elizabeth Warren torched everyone in her way.
-She not only went after Bloomberg on women with detailed arguments, but said voting for Sanders was like "gambling on a narrow vision" and "gambling on a revolution that won't bring along a majority of this country."
+Warren torched everyone in her way.
+There were those detailed arguments against Bloomberg on the allegations that he made disparaging remarks about women and fostered a discriminatory work environment at his company.
+But she also said voting for Sanders is like "gambling on a narrow vision" and "gambling on a revolution that won't bring along a majority of this country."

 She accused former Vice President Joe Biden and Minnesota Sen. Amy Klobuchar of being too "eager to be liked" by Senate Majority Leader Mitch McConnell; and Warren alleged that former South Bend, Ind., Mayor Pete Buttigieg "has been taking money from big donors and changing his positions."